JeffreyRodriguez/Liberator12k/Receiver/Lower/README.md

 Install the heatset nuts into Lower_Left.

 ### Pin Retainer
-Install 6D nail from the front to rear - the pointy end goes in the small hole.
+Locate the small hole in the LowerMount_Rear.
+Insert Lower Pin Retaining Pin, press it into the mount until flush.

 ### Subassembly
 Requires the trigger from the [Fire Control Group](../FCG.md).